typegoose/typegoose/github-page/_guides/advanced/reference-other-classes.md

 }

 class Main {
-  @prop({ ref: "Nested" }) // since 7.0 it is recommended to use "ref: getName(Class)" to dynamically get the name public nested: Ref<Nested>;
+  @prop({ ref: 'Nested' }) // since 7.0 it is recommended to use "ref: getName(Class)" to dynamically get the name public nested: Ref<Nested>;
 }
 ```

-When you get errors about references, try putting it as a string
+When you get errors about references, try making the name of the referenced class a string.